stekylsha/CISC210Game/README.md

 # CISC210Game

-Write a user story about the game.
+As a user I want to also throw snowballs, like Frosty the Snowman, so that I will have another way to play the game.